geru-scotland/ThreadPoolLib/README.md

 Include `include/ThreadPool.h` and create a `ThreadPool` object by specifying the number of threads you want to use.
 Then you can add tasks using the `AddTask()` or `AddTaskWithCallback()`functions.

-## Usage

-The updated usage of ThreadPoolLib with the new features would be as follows:

 ### Adding Tasks

 Include `ThreadPool.h` and create a `ThreadPool` object by specifying the number of threads you want to use.
 Then you can add tasks using the `AddTask` function.